-Please follow this Federal Employees Health Benefits Program disputed claims process if you disagree with our decision on your claim or request for services, drugs, or supplies - including a request for preauthorization/prior approval required by Section 3.
-You may be able to appeal to the U.S. Office of Personnel Management (OPM) immediately if we do not follow the particular requirements of this disputed claims process.
-For more information about situations in which you are entitled to immediately appeal and how to do so, please visit www.sanfordhealthplan.com.
+You may be able to appeal directly to the Office of Personnel Management (OPM) if we do not follow required claims processes.
+For more information about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please visit www.sanfordhealthplan.com and log into your myHealthPlan account.